PHPCSStandards/composer-installer/README.md

 The original idea and setup of this repository is by [Franck Nijhof][frenck], employee @ Dealerdirect.

-For a full list off all author and/or contributors, check [the contributors page][contributors].
+For a full list of all author and/or contributors, check [the contributors page][contributors].

-## Working @ Dealerdirect

-Dealerdirect is always on the looking for energetic and hard working developers and devops engineers.

-Interested in working at Dealerdirect?
-Then please be sure to check out [our vacancies][vacancies].

-Did not find a matching vacancy?
-Just [get in touch][get-in-touch]!

-[dealerdirect.com][dealerdirectcom]

 ## License